iWriteGigs

 A The legislature and the judicial branch were made stronger relative to the executive branch.

-B The legislature was made stronger relative to the executive branch.
+B The judicial branch was made stronger relative to the executive branch and the legislature.

-C The executive branch was made stronger relative to the legislature.
+C The legislature was made stronger relative to the executive branch.

 D The power of each part of the national government was reduced.